 Where to Stay in Greenville

-Seaplanes can ferry you to remote campsites—or you may choose to stay at a local cabin, inn or B&B. The Lodge at Moosehead Lake is inland Maine's longest AAA 4-Diamond accommodation, while Blair Hill Inn is inland Maine’s only Relais & Chateaux.
+Seaplanes can ferry you to remote campsites or sporting camps — or you may choose to stay at a local cabin, inn or B&B. The Lodge at Moosehead Lake is inland Maine's longest AAA 4-Diamond accommodation, while Blair Hill Inn is inland Maine’s only Relais & Chateaux.
 The Greenville Inn is close to Moosehead Lake and downtown, the Moose Mountain Inn is ideally situated trailside for easy snowmobiling and snowshoeing and the Kineo View Motor Lodge offers superb views of the lake and mountains.
-For more suggestions, check out our list of area businesses below or click here.
+There are many campgrounds in the Greenville and Moosehead Lake area as well, like Moosehead Family Campground.
+For more lodging suggestions, check out our list of area businesses below or click here.

 Restaurants in Greenville